pactflow/katacoda-workshops/pactflow-ai/step1.md

 ## Installation

-PactFlow AI, comes as a command-line application called `pactflow-ai` which we will install to our machine.
+PactFlow's test generation capabilities, comes as a command-line application called `pactflow-ai` which we will install to our machine.

 Installation documentation is provided [here](https://docs.pactflow.io/docs/ai#installation).